christianmbonet/documentationREADME/README.md

 }
 ```

-A delete request should return the following:
+A DELETE request should return the following:

 ```
 sucessfully deleted transaction #: 1}}